wizz13150/aiyabot/README.md

 - /info command - basic usage guide, other info, and download batch images.
 - /upscale command - resize your image.
 - live preview during generation.
+- chatbot using gpt4all to run llama3-8B (using gpt4all to run a gguf version on a 8gb AMD card)
 - buttons - certain outputs will contain buttons.
   - 🖋 - edit prompt, then generate a new image with same parameters.
   - 🎲 - randomize seed, then generate a new image with same parameters.